hokiebrian/spotify_plus/examples.md

 ***
 ### Music Machine:
-Use the Services Tab to select which somng features you want to use to narrow your generated set of songs.
+Use the Services Tab to select which song features you want to use to narrow your generated set of songs.

 <img src="/images/music_machine.png" width=40%>